Home Invites Blogs Careers Chat Events Forums Groups Members News Photos Polls Singles Videos

 by: Dea.
 Ron Gray Sr. | post comment

-Rodney King (1628 hits)
+Rodney King (1635 hits)

 Rodney Glen King (April 2, 1965 – June 17, 2012) was an African American man who was a victim of police brutality.
-On March 3, 1991, he was beaten by Los Angeles Police Department (LAPD) officers during his arrest after a pursuit for driving while ...
+On March 3, 1991, he was beaten by Los Angeles Police Department (LAPD) officers during his arrest after a pursuit for driving while in ...

 Posted Friday, March 3rd 2023 at 9:01AM